 How Your Messages Stay Private

 When you send a message in a Council network, it's encrypted the moment you hit send.
-This document explains the journey your message takes and why it's impossible for anyone outside your network—including Council—to read it.
+This document explains the journey your message takes: it is encrypted on your device, and the server, including Council itself, relays ciphertext it cannot decrypt.

 The Encryption Journey